3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/info.md

     [`index`](index-command.md) command to check the current status of indexes and enable them as needed.

 The report is displayed on the console in a human-readable format.
 It can also be generated in machine-readable JSON using the `--output` option.
-If a file path is provided for `--output`, the JSON output will be written to that file.
+If a file path is provided for `--output`, the JSON report will be written to that file.
-If `-` is specified instead of a file path, the JSON output will be written to `stdout`.
-This JSON output can be easily piped to and processed by external tools.
+If `-` is specified instead of a file path, the JSON report will be written to `stdout`.
+This JSON report can be easily piped to and processed by external tools.

 The following examples demonstrate the usage of the `--output` option.